Making a positive, happy difference in the life of a child living with epilepsy is my passion.

 Each time Hannah had an EEG test, I sat and wondered:

 “What can I do to help Hannah, and all the other children that required this procedure?”

 470,000 children in the United States have epilepsy – defined as two or more seizures.
-All of these children receive EEG tests.
+All of these children receive EEG tests and often over and over throughout their life.
 The need is enormous.

 A Very Difficult Time

 Then, in May of 2017, Hannah went into respiratory failure.

 We were in the ICU for 10 days.

 During that time is I decided, once and for all, I was going to do something with my desire to help children suffering from epilepsy.

 The basic concept for the NillyNoggin EEG Cap was in my brain.